 Furthermore, it may take many years to realize the full impacts of the introduction of aquatic species on wildlife and wildlife resources.
 We believe that preventing the introduction and spread of nonnative species is more cost-effective than trying to control an established invader.
 The recent captures of diploid and triploid black carp from the wild, perhaps dating back 10 years, confirm that black carp are escaping or being released into the environment.
 Additionally, there are numerous examples from other countries where black carp have become established in habitats similar to those found in the United States.

 Issue: A few respondents stated that there is no evidence of impacts to native mussels and snails because there are no black carp in the wild.
 Additionally, several commenters noted that black carp have been in the United States for 30 years and haven't been found in the wild.

 Response: While black carp were first imported in the 1980s, they weren't widely used and transported until the late 1990s.
 The first black carp found in the wild was in 2003; several more have been captured from natural waters of the United States since then.
 The potential risks of harm to native mollusks from black carp have been presented in peer-reviewed scientific research.
-This research, combined with the presence of black carp captured in natural waters of the United States, provides evidence sufficient to demonstrate that black carp will escape into the wild and injure native mussels and snails.
+This research, combined with the presence of black carp captured in natural waters of the United States, provides evidence sufficient to demonstrate that black carp Start Printed Page 59021will escape into the wild and injure native mussels and snails.